 Born and raised in eastern Massachusetts, Skip grew up in a musical home and began listening to jazz at a very early age.
 His father played drums locally, so Skip was able to interact with professional musicians as a small child.
 He first found his way to the stage in kindergarten and has not left the stage since.
 In many ways his earliest experiences have proved the most enduring.
 He learned to love singing and listening to subtle harmonies before entering school, taking particular delight in the Great American songbook repertoire of such composers as Richard Rodgers, George Gershwin and others of the first half of the twentieth century.
 Also drawn to syncopated rhythms and polyrhythms of jazz recordings that he heard at home, it is readily apparent that the seeds of his future style were already planted in pre-school.
 Many years later, a seasoned professional pianist, Skip is noted for his lyricism, fascination with harmonic color, boundless rhythmic energy, and interest in exploring songs from the Great American Songbook.

 Relocated to eastern Pennsylvania in 1995, Skip resumed his performing career on the east coast with the Wilkins & Allen Quartet.
-In 2001 on Cathexis Records, Skip and Jill Allen released Petty Theft, which featured guest performances by Grammy-nominated saxophonist David Liebman.
-He also continued to perform in concert with all-stars, including saxophonists David Sánchez, Stanley Turrentine and Bobby Watson, trumpeter Clark Terry, trombonist Al Grey, and drummer T.S.
+In 2001, Cathexis Records released Petty Theft, which featured guest performances by Grammy-nominated saxophonist David Liebman.
+Skip also continued to perform in concert with all-stars, including saxophonists David Sánchez, Stanley Turrentine and Bobby Watson, trumpeter Clark Terry, trombonist Al Grey, drummer T.S.
 Monk, trumpeter Terell Stafford, vocalist Bob Dorough, and most recently NEA Jazz Master Phil Woods.
-He has performed with Philadelphia legends Mickey Roker, Larry McKenna and John Swana, among many others.
-Skip has played all of the great regional jazz venues, including Ortlieb’s Jazzhaus and Chris’s Jazz Café, both in Philadelphia, and Delaware Water Gap’s Deer Head Inn.
+He has performed with Philadelphia legends Mickey Roker, Larry McKenna, Joanna Pascale and John Swana, among many others.

-Also in 2007, Dreambox Media released Skip Wilkins Solo--Live at Lafayette (DMJ-1109) in August.
-Skip had been thinking about recording some solo piano music.
-While considering repertoire, he came across an archival live concert recording from a performance he gave at Lafayette College on September 16, 2000.
-There was no need to record right away—this one was already in the can!
+Also in 2007, Dreambox Media released Skip Wilkins Solo – Live at Lafayette (DMJ-1109) in August.
 The recording features some of Skip's compositions and also pieces by Thelonious Monk, Miles Davis, George Gershwin and Frederic Chopin.
 As ever, his playing ranges from lyrical to edgy, often turning unexpectedly.
 Thus his music is heard worldwide on recording.

-Though he is now most active in Europe, he has performed all over the United States, Skip’s performances include Bethlehem, PA's Musikfest; NYC’s Tavern on the Green and Cleopatra’s Needle; The Wichita Jazz Festival, where the Wilkins & Allen Quartet served as Artists-in-Residence; and The Blue Room at the Kansas City Jazz Museum.
+Though he is now most active in Europe, he has performed all over the United States.
+Some highlights include Bethlehem, PA's Musikfest; NYC’s Tavern on the Green; The Wichita Jazz Festival, where the Wilkins & Allen Quartet served as Artists-in-Residence; and The Blue Room at the Kansas City Jazz Museum.
 Skip also gave performances at the University of North Texas, Williams College, and the Rochester Institute of Technology, and at other venues in Arizona, Colorado, New York, Pennsylvania and North Carolina.
-Nearer to his home, Skip has performed often at Muhlenberg College, Moravian College and at Lafayette College, where he is Associate Professor of Music.
+Nearer to his home, Skip has performed often at Muhlenberg College, Moravian College and at Lafayette College.
+He is Associate Professor of Music at Lafayette.

 Skip's recordings and performances have always received critical acclaim.
 (See Reviews.)
-In 2001 he received a fellowship from the Pennsylvania Council on the Arts.
-He was given the award for excellence in jazz composition.
+He is a past fellowship winner from the Pennsylvania Council on the Arts, for excellence in jazz composition.
 Many of the compositions for which he was recognized were included on Petty Theft.

 Skip studied jazz composition and arranging with Herb Pomeroy at Berklee College of Music in Boston, and is a former faculty member at Berklee.
 He also studied and taught under Gene Aitken at the University of Northern Colorado.

-Since 2007, Skip has been especially active in the Czech Republic, presenting jazz composition and jazz piano clinics, and directing the Jazz Singers annually at both the Karel Velebny Summer Jazz Workshop in Frydlant, and the Summer Choral Workshop in Lomnice u Tisnova.
+Since 2007, Skip has been especially active in the Czech Republic, presenting jazz composition and jazz piano clinics, and directing the Jazz Singers annually at both the Karel Velebny Summer Jazz Workshop in Frýdlant, and for four years at the Summer Choral Workshop in Lomnice u Tišnova.
 He composes and arranges new works for the workshops each year.
 For two years he taught at the International Jazz Workshop Kryoneri in Greece.
-He has presented clinics at the Jaroslav Jezek Konservatory in Prague, at the Janacek Academy of Musical Arts in Brno, and at music schools and other venues in Prague, Brno, Ostrava, Kyjov, and Kladno.
+He has presented clinics at the Jaroslav Ježek Konservatory in Prague, at the Janáček Academy of Musical Arts in Brno, and at music schools and other venues in Prague, Brno, Ostrava, Kyjov, and Kladno.
 In other parts of Europe, he has given workshops in Berlin, Germany and Zilina, Slovak Republic.

 From 1987-1995, while Skip performed throughout the Rocky Mountain West, he taught jazz theory and improvisation and later Common Practice Period harmony and musicianship at the University of Northern Colorado in Greeley.
 He initially headed west from his native New England to pursue the master of music degree in music theory and composition, expecting to be there two years.
 Two years turned into eight after he was hired by the university.
 UNC is home to a critically acclaimed jazz studies program.
 While teaching in the program, Skip developed a teaching style that is based on the philosophy of comprehensive musicianship.
 Then as now, whether teaching 18th century-style part-writing and solfeggio or altered dominant seventh chords, Skip integrates learning strategies.
 His theory and improvisation courses feature written theory, keyboard skill development, solfeggio and aural training exercises.

 In 1995, Skip decided to head back East and work on his performing career close to the large metropolitan jazz centers of New York and Philadelphia.
 He spent the first few years engaged in developing his career and planting seeds for future opportunities, performing constantly and touring with a variety of ensembles.
 Shortly thereafter, the local colleges invited him to work part-time.
 For about five years, Skip taught at Muhlenberg College in Allentown and Moravian College in Bethlehem.
 After a brief interruption, he continued his long association with Moravian.
-Skip is Associate Professor of Music Lafayette College in Easton, PA.
-He teaches music theory at all levels, plus courses in jazz improvisation and jazz history, as well as music theory.
+Skip is Associate Professor of Music, with tenure at Lafayette College in Easton, PA.
+He directs the Lafayette College Jazz Ensemble, and teaches courses in jazz improvisation and jazz history, as well as music theory.